josephtveter/fn_common/README.md

 		@return Object or String

 requireLocal(moduleName String)
-	- returns module or null
+	- returns module or null, use if you want exeplitcitly what is currently in memory

 		@method requireLocal
 		@param  String